-Optimizing travel industry SEO has never been a small feat – and it’s gotten increasingly difficult lately, particularly without the right platform to help.
+Travel SEO has never been without its difficulties – and it’s gotten increasingly difficult lately, particularly without the right platform to help.

 Millions of people search for new deals or destinations and visit travel sites every day.
 In fact, 2018 alone saw 463.6 million domestic business trips and 1.8 billion domestic leisure trips in the United States, according to Statista.
 These numbers are only expected to rise.